There are various opportunities for international students to finance their living costs.

 Voluntary internships are not a part of the curriculum and you will need to make sure that the 120 full working days have not yet been used up by other employment.
 If the 120 working days have already been used up, voluntary internships require a permit, even if they are unpaid.
 In that case, you must apply for the necessary permit with the immigration authorities.

-The scholarship for international students in distress due to the war in Ukraine of the STIBET I programme is an initiative of the DAAD, funded by the Federal Foreign Office.
-The scholarship is intended for international students who had to flee as a result of the war in Ukraine, are in financial distress or are unable to return to their home country.
-This also applies to citizens of other nations, explicitly including Russian or Belarusian students.
+The scholarship for international students and researchers in distress due to the war in Ukraine of the STIBET I programme is an initiative of the DAAD, funded by the Federal Foreign Office.
+The scholarship is intended for international students and researchers who had to flee as a result of the war in Ukraine, are in financial distress or are unable to return to their home country.
+This also applies to citizens of other nations, explicitly including Russian or Belarusian students and researchers.

-In order to be eligible for this scholarship, students must have performed well academically and have also distinguished themselves by voluntary commitment at the university.
+In order to be eligible for this scholarship, students or researchers must have performed well academically and have also distinguished themselves by voluntary commitment at the university.

 Scholarship payments: min.
 300 euros a month